davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 <span class="text-monospace">InterpretersOffice</span> uses the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
 pattern and is built on the [Laminas MVC framework](https://docs.laminas.dev/mvc/), formerly know as Zend.
 Laminas/Zend now seems to be less popular than some other PHP frameworks around, notably Laravel and Symfony IV.
-The MVC pattern also seems to be passé, having been overtaken by the middleware paradigm.
+The MVC pattern also seems to be becoming passé, having been overtaken by the middleware paradigm.
 Laminas MVC is nevertheless a reasonable choice -- a quality framework with a strong user community where you can find support if you need it.